 Imagine if the agriculture of all countries belonged to a handful of corporations.

 Imagine if racism, classism and discrimination were accented, by wiping out most of our diversity, instead of being finally eradicated.

 Imagine if compassion, understanding, tolerance, surprise, discovery, exploration, learning, thrill, all stopped making sense, all disappeared from our dictionaries because they simply no longer applied.

-Imagine if, unfortunately, the above didn´t require of imagination, but simple observation.
+Imagine if, unfortunately, the above did not require much imagination, but simple observation.

-Crossing a threshold that would forever change life as we know it, that would change many emotions as we know them, that would radically alter the human in us… requires careful, constant and consistent study of in-depth information made available globally and ultimately, a consensus by a vast majority, worldwide.
+Crossing a threshold that would forever change life as we know it, that would change many emotions as we know them, that would radically alter the human in us… requires careful, constant and consistent in-depth study of information made available globally and thus, a consensus by a vast majority, worldwide.

 We have the privilege to interview today a reputed expert in the field of genetic engineering and its health, social and human rights implications, distinguished Professor George J. Annas.

 WONDERLANCER: Professor, thank you very much for taking the time to respond to our questions, we are honoured.
 Would you please share with our readers what your general views are on genetic manipulation and biotechnology with regards to their application to Health?